hardscrabble/hardscrabble.github.io/_drafts/this-is-my-suitcase.md

 I don't remember where I first heard of This Is My Suitcase, but I think it was on the absolute punk forums, probably in some thread about links to `zip`s of weird albums from bands no one has heard of, many of which I downloaded and sifted through and deleted.
 One of them was "Missent to Thailand".
 I have a vague memory of listening to it in an airport and being shocked by how much I liked this weird out of tune pop about being in love.

+When I made my short film "I'm So Happy I'm Ecstatic" I knew I needed to include one of their songs so I tweeted asking if I could and they said sure.
+I'm really glad it's in there.

+Camerlengo's music is just as often giddily inspirational as it is profoundly sad.
+He sings about death and love about as much as each other.
+He's morbidly twee.
+In his solo work he leaves out all the polish, often screams, often experiments